What’s the best tip for giving an online presentation?

 For many of us assigned to giving a presentation, we feel it is necessary to get out as much information as possible; however, that can lead to data overload, so it is best to keep it clean and simple.

-Studies have shown that over 50% of an online presentations is non-verbal, meaning that slides and other visuals will be a large part of filling in the gaps.
+Studies have shown that over 50% of online presentations are non-verbal, meaning that slides and other visuals will be a large part of filling in the gaps.

 Therefore, minimizing the amount of slide text, using clear fonts, bullet pointing reminders and important information, and keeping it below four relevant items per slide, will go a long way in keeping your audience clear and engaged.